How to Conduct an Accurate Restaurant Sales Forecast

 Sales Forecast = 10 x 4 x 20 x 2

 Sales Forecast = $1,600

-Just like that, your restaurant sales forecast for the evening is $1,600.
+Just like that, your restaurant sales forecast for a busy evening is $1,600.

 To gather a useful data set, you must also apply the same process to quieter evenings.
-Determine your sales – per patron and per check – for nights when the restaurant is half-full, or when one seating is busier than the other.
-You can use this method to forecast restaurant sales for any time period from an evening shift to a year (although the latter will involve a lot more numbers).
+Calculate your sales forecast for nights when the restaurant is half-full, or when one seating is busier than the other.
+You can use this method to forecast restaurant sales for any time period from a single evening shift to a full year.

 By looking at the estimated highs and lows, you’ll establish your restaurant’s weekly baseline, and get a clear vision of what your best-case and worst-case scenarios could be on a daily, weekly, and monthly basis.